SMART-Dal/FECoM/README.md

 This tool also makes use of the [NVIDIA System Management Interface](https://developer.nvidia.com/nvidia-system-management-interface) or `nvidia-smi` to measure GPU energy consumption.

 ### Python environment
 Install [miniconda3](https://docs.conda.io/en/latest/miniconda.html).
-Then open the `environment.yml` file in a text editor and change the paths stored as `prefix:` and `variables:` to point at your miniconda installation.
-If you keep the environment name the same (`tf2`), you will likely only need to replace `/home/tim`.
+Then open the `environment.yml` file (provided in this directory) in a text editor and change the paths stored as `prefix:` and `variables:` to point at your miniconda installation.

 Finally, in this directory, run the following command to create the required TensorFlow environment from the specified `environment.yml` file:
 ```conda env create -f environment.yml```